somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 The yubinit alias launches ssh-agent and adds the yubikey PKCS11 provider.

-The ssh version shipped with MacOS is fine.
+**Tip** The ssh version shipped with MacOS is fine.
 However, I would suggest installing the [Homebrew] version.
 {: .notice--success}

 [SSH-PIV]: https://developers.yubico.com/PIV/Guides/SSH_with_PIV_and_PKCS11.html